-A plumbing problem can seem like an ignorable issue since it doesn't have immediate visible consequences on your property.
+A plumbing problem can seem like an ignorable issue since it doesn’t have immediately visible consequences on your property.
 However, not knowing how to look for signs of damage can be a grave mistake as a property owner.
-Besides having leaks, issues with access to water, and drainage problems, you'll have a whole lot of expensive repairs to pay for.
+Besides having leaks, issues with access to water, and drainage problems, you’ll have a whole lot of expensive repairs to pay for.

-Looking for Drain Problems
+Looking For Drain Problems

 Property owners need to have a good eye for property damage to minimise their overhead costs in the long term.
 Although minor issues can seem like a natural occurrence of wear and tear, others may lead to more severe and expensive consequences.
-Unfortunately, drain issues aren't always that easy to spot since they're built underground or within a property's foundations.
-However, that doesn't mean all red flags of drain problems are impossible to identify.
+Unfortunately, drain problems aren’t always that easy to spot since they’re built underground or within a property’s foundations.
+However, that doesn’t mean all red flags of drain problems are impossible to identify.

 Before you encounter a disastrous plumbing problem, here are four warning signs you should watch out for: